jsenv/core/docs/bundling/build-api.md

 ## externalImportSpecifiers

-`externalImportSpecifiers` parameter is an array of string repsenting import that will be ignored whle generating the bundle.
+`externalImportSpecifiers` parameter is an array of string repsenting import that will be ignored whle generating the build files.
 This parameter is optional with a default value being an empty array.
-This parameter can be used to avoid bundling some dependencies.
+This parameter can be used to avoid building some dependencies.

 To better understand this let's assume your source files contains the following import.